-Permit Holders must ensure all biosecurity measures are in place before departing for South Georgia.
+Permit Holders must ensure all biosecurity measures are in place before departing for SGSSI.
 Failure to do so may constitute an offence under the Wildlife and Protected Areas Ordinance (2011) resulting in prosecution and could have catastrophic consequences for the ecology of the Territory.

-South Georgia & the South Sandwich Islands has no native population.
+SGSSI has no native population.
 Everyone is therefore a visitor and has a responsibility to preserve the environment for future generations.
 One of the biggest threats to biodiversity is from invasive species and all visitors can help in preventing new non-native species arriving in the Territory or moving existing established non-native species between sites.

-Visit permit holders must ensure that they have adequate supplies of biocide (e.g Virkon S) for boot washing.
+Visit permit holders must ensure that they have adequate supplies of biocide (e.g. Virkon S, Bioguard or suitable alternative) for boot washing.